 Spinraza has changed the course of SMA, Dr. Shiloh-Malawsky says.

 “If treated early before symptoms start, most of these patients can have normal milestones, normal development.
 If treated later after symptoms develop, most patients will stop having deterioration of their condition and may even gain some strength,” she says.

-The drug comes at a high cost; each treatment is $125,000.
-Children need four doses in the first two months and then one maintenance dose every four months after that.
+Children need four doses of the drug in the first two months and then one maintenance dose every four months after that.
 Dr. Fan says insurance covered the cost for the Lee family.

 “This has been amazing,” Dr. Fan says.
 “Historically, if you think about any genetic disease, we often are only able to treat the symptoms rather than correct the disease.”

 To extend hope to more families, Drs.
 Fan and Shiloh-Malawsky want to see more genetic screening for SMA done on newborns.
 Then they can treat those who are diagnosed earlier and hopefully see more results like Kirra’s.
 North Carolina has a pilot study to do free newborn screenings called Early Check.
 UNC geneticist Cynthia Powell, MD, is a leader of the study, funded by the National Institutes of Health and led by the nonprofit RTI International.

 “There’s a lot of hope, but there’s a lot of work to be done,” Dr. Shiloh-Malawsky says.
 “As a child neurologist, this is the most exciting event that’s happened in our field in decades, if not more.”

 The Lees are proof of the power of screening and treatment; both Nathan and Kirra continue to do well.